Esther Forero: Songs

 On a side note, one of Estercita Forero's grandchildren from her daughter, Esther, named George Stewart, is an American musician and vocalist who has recorded several musical releases of his own with Floridian Death Metal music bands Abysmal, Phalanx Inferno and Nuclear Christ.
 These bands have had music released under labels in the United States, Europe and Asia.

 Death

 Esther Forero died on Friday, 3 June 2011 at age 91 at La Asunción Clinic, in her hometown of Barranquilla, after complications in several organs in her body.
-She arrived at this clinic on Wednesday, 11 May 2011, with a shoulder dislocation, which later led to convulsions and cerebral ischemia.
+She arrived at a clinic on May 11th, 2011, with a shoulder dislocation, which later led to convulsions and cerebral ischemia.